Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

-For purposes of our algorithm, the non-negative integer $z$ will be of size $O(\log(K/\epsilon)^{\tilde{\kappa}})$, where $\tilde{\kappa}$ is some absolute constant, and we wish to compute the quadratic sum to within $\pm\,\epsilon$ say.
-So the range of $z$ is quite constrained, which is important since it enables a fast evaluation of the integrals (\ref{eq:igf}).
+For purposes of our algorithms, the non-negative integer $z$ in (\ref{eq:igf}) will be of size $O(\log(K/\epsilon)^{\tilde{\kappa}})$, where $\tilde{\kappa}$ is some absolute constant, and we wish to compute the quadratic sum to within $\pm\,\epsilon$ say.
+So the relevant range of $z$ is rather restricted, which is important as it enables fast evaluations of the integrals (\ref{eq:igf}).

-By iterating relation (\ref{eq:vanbook1}) at most $\log_2 K$ times (here and always $\log_2 x$ stands for the logarithm to base 2), while normalizing $a$ and $b$ suitably, and while computing the remainder term $\mathcal{R}_1$ resulting from each iteration to within $\pm \,\epsilon$ using the methods presented in~\cite{HI}, we see the quadratic sum on the left side of (\ref{eq:vanbook}) can be computed to within $\pm\, \epsilon \sqrt{K} \log_2 K$ in poly-log time in $K/\epsilon$.
-This is how Theorem~\ref{quadraticthm} was produced in~\cite{HI}.
-Notice the main technical hurdle in arriving at this theorem is in proving the remainder term $\mathcal{R}_1$ can in fact be computed accurately and quickly (in the sense just described).
+Given these features, the important observation is that by iterating relation (\ref{eq:vanbook1}) at most $\log_2 K$ times ($\log_2 x$ stands for the logarithm to base 2), the quadratic sum can be computed to within $\pm\, \epsilon \sqrt{K} \log_2 K$ in poly-log time in $K/\epsilon$.
+It should be emphasized that the main technical hurdle in proving this is in showing the remainder term $\mathcal{R}_1$ can in fact be computed sufficiently accurately and quickly.

 It is natural to ask whether this procedure, whereby one attempts to apply the van der Corput iteration repeatedly, should generalize to cubic and higher degree exponential sums.
-If it does, then in view of tables~\ref{zetamethod1} and~\ref{zetamethod2} from Section 2, we could obtain faster methods to compute the zeta function.
+If it does, then in view of tables~\ref{zetamethod1} and~\ref{zetamethod2} from \textsection{2}, we could obtain faster methods to compute the zeta function.
 One difficulty towards such generalizations is the lack of self-similarity in the case of higher degree exponential sums.
-As we explain next, however, it is possible to overcome this difficulty in the case of cubic exponential sums with a small enough cubic coefficient.
+As we explain next, however, it is possible to overcome this difficulty if the coefficients of higher degree terms are small enough.